 This process also includes a driver awareness and training accreditation.
 This regulates the stocking density, journey time and sets requirements for the availability of food and water.
 Like the rest of our livestock supply chain, a vet inspects the animals on arrival at the processing plant.
 All the lambs are electronically stunned before slaughter.

 Our Waitrose Conventional Milk Scheme incorporates exacting standards to ensure that the dairy cows, at whatever stage of their lives, are treated humanely and with high levels of care and expertise in stock handling.
-The dairy cattle are required to have access to pasture during summer.
-In winter they are sheltered in clean, dry and airy barns with readily available food and water.
+The dairy cattle are required to have access to grazing for a minimum of 120 days every year.
+In winter, they are sheltered in clean, dry and airy barns with readily available food and water.
 We are continually reviewing our standards to improve animal welfare wherever we can.
-We have a bespoke herd health plan for use on farm, developed in conjunction with the University of Edinburgh.
-The detailed plan covers areas such as bedding, foot care, medicine use and a bespoke nutrition plan.
+We have a bespoke herd health plan for use on farm that covers areas such as bedding, foot care, medicine use and a bespoke nutrition plan.

 All surplus dairy bulls born into our dairy supply pool are integrated into our high welfare beef supply chain ensuring they remain in the UK.